kolbbond/simple-magnum-gui/README.md

 * Clone implot within this directory (we might change to include in magnum-integration)
     *     [implot](github.com/epezent/implot)

- ## This is getting complicated!
- then build with the usual cmake process.

  ## utilizing the library
   see the tests but general idea is